Joseph Bottum (author)

-Joseph Bottum (often nicknamed “Jody”) is an American author, best known for his writings about literature, American religion, and neoconservative politics.
-Noting references to his poems, short stories, scholarly work, literary criticism, and many other forms of public commentary, reviewer Mary Eberstadt wrote in National Review in 2014 that “his name would be mandatory on any objective short list of public intellectuals” in the United States.
+Joseph Bottum is an American author and intellectual, best known for his writings about literature, American religion, and neoconservative politics.
+Noting references to his poems, short stories, scholarly work, literary criticism, and many other forms of public commentary, reviewer Mary Eberstadt wrote in National Review in 2014 that "his name would be mandatory on any objective short list of public intellectuals" in the United States.
 Coverage of his work includes profiles in The New York Times, South Dakota Magazine, and The Washington Times.
-Bottum and Dakota State University announced in May 2017, that he will be taking a position at the university in Madison, South Dakota.
+In 2017, Bottum took a position at Dakota State University in Madison, South Dakota.

-Early life and education
+Education and family

 Born in Vermillion, South Dakota, Bottum was brought up in the state capital of Pierre and later Salt Lake City, Utah, where he attended Judge Memorial Catholic High School.
-Bottum graduated from Georgetown University with a B.A. and from Boston College with a Ph.D. in Medieval Philosophy.
+Bottum graduated from Georgetown University with a B.A. and in 1993 received a PhD in medieval philosophy from Boston College.
 Bottum was assistant professor of medieval philosophy at Loyola University Maryland from 1993 to 1994, before joining the journal First Things in New York City as associate editor from 1995 to 1997.

+His relatives include great-great-grandfather Henry C. Bottum (19th-century Wisconsin legislator), great-great-grandfather Darius S. Smith (19th-century South Dakota legislator), great-grandfather Joseph H. Bottum (1890s and 1900s South Dakota legislator), great-uncle and namesake Joseph H. Bottum (the 1960s South Dakota senator), cousin Roddy Bottum (keyboardist for the rock band Faith No More), and cousin F. Russell Hittinger (the Catholic philosopher).

 Career

 He moved to Washington, D.C., in 1997, hired by William Kristol to be literary editor of the neoconservative political magazine, the Weekly Standard, while also serving as Poetry Editor of First Things from 1998 to 2004.
 In 2004, the founder of First Things, Richard John Neuhaus, brought him back to New York as the new editor of First Things.
 Forced out in 2010 after controversy about the future and the funding of the magazine following the death of Neuhaus, Bottum moved to his family's summer house in the Black Hills of South Dakota.

+Bottum and Dakota State University announced on May 31, 2017, that he would be taking a new post as the director of the CLASSICS Institute and begin working in the field of cyber-ethics.
+The CLASSICS Institute is an acronym which stands for Collaborations for Liberty and Security Strategies for Integrity in a Cyber-enabled Society.